1. Punctuation marks outside quotation marks

 7. Using a comma in place of a semicolon

 Many make the mistake of using a comma to combine closely related ideas.
 The purpose of the semicolon is to signal a break in thought and is not as final in thought as a period.
-The general rule is that the two main clauses are so closely related in
+The general rule is that the two main clauses are so closely related in idea that they should not be made into separate sentences.

 8. Using consecutive exclamation points